 How do you think parasites get into the body?
-Actually much easier than you can even imagine: if you swim in stagnant water, drink tap water, use tap water to rinse contact lenses, have pets, if you like to walk barefoot, and in many others cases you may become infected with parasites.
+Actually, much easier than you can even imagine: if you swim in stagnant water, drink tap water, use tap water to rinse contact lenses, have pets, if you like to walk barefoot, and in many other cases you may become infected with parasites.

 When the immune system is week, fungus (such as the yeast-like fungus Candida albicans) can start to multiply and can cause serious illnesses.
 Candida albicans is a yeast or fungus which is normally present in small amounts in the human body.
 However, it can multiply very rapidly under various conditions.

 Unbalanced diet, overconsumption of sugar, milk and meat products, alcoholic intoxication, antibiotics, and stress can provoke uncontrollable fungus reproduction.